 Conclusion

 Millets play a crucial role in Indian agriculture, particularly in regions with challenging environmental conditions.
 Their ability to withstand drought and poor soil quality, combined with their high nutritional value, makes them a vital food source for many communities.
-Despite changes in production patterns and the decline in millet cultivation over time, these crops remain integral to the agricultural landscape and the diets of millions.
 Understanding the conditions required for their growth and distribution helps appreciate their significance and potential in ensuring food security and sustainability.

 International Year of Millets